simplicy-io/simplicy/README.md

 - Security: Build the most secure software, and minimize risk for people
 - Privacy:
 - Transparency:
-- Inclusion: build software for people across boundaries like background, ability, language, location, wealth, or computer literacy.
+- Inclusion: Build software for people across boundaries like background, ability, language, location, wealth, or computer literacy.
-- Borderless:
+- Borderless: Bringing cost and efficiency benefits of Blochchain in cross border remittances, as removing multiple intermediary involved in traditional process.